liyufan1994/CS205ParallelCipher/README.md

 ## Performance Evaluation
 We apply the paralleled replica exchange MCMC algorithm to two distinct problems: Ising lattice simulation and decryption.
 The purpose of testing the algorithm of two problems (as opposed to one) is that these two problems tend to reflect different aspects of the performance of the algorithm.
 In particular, we use different benchmark for these two applications.
 For the Ising model, we focus on testing raw computing speed and scalability of the algorithm as we increase the problem size (size of the lattice and number of chains in the ensemble).
-For the decryption problem, we can explicitly evaluate improvement of decryption accuracy under fixed time budget--with MPI-level parallelization we can run more chains to broaden our search and avoid minima trap whereas with OpenMP-lvel parallelization we can run longer chains to make the search more thorough.
-So the benchmakr now is accuracy of the algorithm under fixed time budget.
+For the decryption problem, we can explicitly evaluate improvement of decryption accuracy under fixed time budget--with MPI-level parallelization we can run more chains to broaden our search and avoid minima trap whereas with OpenMP-level parallelization we can run longer chains to make the search more thorough.
+So the benchmark now is the accuracy of the algorithm under a fixed time budget.

 ### Ising Model